winitzki/scall/tutorial/programming_dhall.md

 We can also apply `unfixG` to a value of type `GFix F` and obtain a value of type `F (GFix F)`.
 We can then perform pattern matching directly on that value, since `F` is typically a union type.

-So, similarly to the case of Church encodings, `fixG` provides data constructors and `unfixG` provides pattern matching for co-inductive types.
+So, similarly to the case of Church encodings, `fixG` provides data constructors and `unfixG` provides pattern matching for greatest fixpoint types.
 However, as we will see below, creating "infinite" values requires us to use `makeGFix` and to reason about the suitable choice of  the "seed" data type and the "step" function.

 ### Example: streams

-To build more intuition for working with co-inductive types, we will now implement a number of functions for a specific data type: `Stream`.
+To build more intuition for working with greatest fixpoint types, we will now implement a number of functions for a specific data type: `Stream`.

 We define `Stream` as the greatest fixpoint of the same pattern functor used for `List`: